Eagle Nebula: "Pillars of Creation" region

+Possible annihilation via supernova

 Evidence from the Spitzer Space Telescope originally suggested that the pillars in M16 may be threatened by a "past supernova".
 Hot gas observed by Spitzer in 2007 suggested they were already - likely - being disturbed by a supernova that exploded 8,000 to 9,000 years ago.
 Due to the distance the main blast of light would have reached Earth for a brief time 1,000 to 2,000 years ago.
 A more slowly moving, theorized, shock wave would have taken a few thousand years to move through the nebula and would have blown away the delicate pillars.
 However, in 2014 the pillars were imaged a second time by Hubble, in both visible light and infrared light.
 The images being 20 years later provided a new, detailed account of the rate of evaporation occurring within the pillars.
 No supernova is evidenced within them, and it is estimated in some form they still exist - and will appear for at least 100,000 more years.